perolaw/perolaw/README.md

 - ask me about my aus/hcs and rarepair ships please dot dot dot.. (feel free to sit in ship skins with me :3)

 ![zoogl](https://media1.tenor.com/m/AXftSQneL_4AAAAC/one-piece-egghead-op.gif)
-- dni if you are proship/lolishotacon/ship gross stuff [lawlu namirobin sanpudd etc included.. theyre odd to me...], zionist, or always argue with people
+- dni if you are proship/lolishotacon/ship odd stuff [lawlu sanpudd coralaw itagojo etc], zionist, or unnecessarily rude/mean to people
 - basically dont be a weirdo and we will get along just fine (𝓯𝓻𝓮𝓪𝓴s always welcome 👅👅)
 - i cant think of anything else but im a serial hider no offense
 - roleplaying is fine if its not super serious